Chart Color Schemes

 Population growth drivers in South Yarra are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the estimated population of South Yarra is around 29,493.
-This reflects a growth of 4,465 people since the 2021 Census, which reported a population of 25,028.
-The increase was inferred from AreaSearch's estimate of 28,418 residents following examination of ABS data released in June 2024 and an additional 730 validated new addresses since the Census date.
+The estimated population of South Yarra as of February 2026 is around 29,493, reflecting an increase of 4,465 people since the 2021 Census.
+This growth represents a 17.8% increase from the previous population count of 25,028.
+The change is inferred from AreaSearch's estimation of the resident population at 28,418 following examination of ABS data released in June 2024 and validation of an additional 730 new addresses since the Census date.
 This results in a population density ratio of 8,307 persons per square kilometer, placing South Yarra in the top 10% of national locations assessed by AreaSearch.
-The suburb's population growth rate of 17.8% since the 2021 census exceeded both the national average (9.9%) and state averages.
+The suburb's growth rate exceeded both the national average (9.9%) and state averages, indicating it as a growth leader regionally.
 Overseas migration contributed approximately 93.0% of overall population gains during recent periods.

-For future projections, AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb is forecasted to grow by 9,548 persons, reflecting an increase of 28.8% in total over the 17-year period.
+Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with South Yarra expected to grow by 9,549 persons to 2041 based on aggregated SA2-level projections.
+This reflects an overall increase of 28.7% over the 17-year period.

 Frequently Asked Questions - Population